yi-bai/this/README.md

 - **Frontend**: React, Redux, Vue, jQuery
 - **Version Control**: Git

-I developed a library for Redux, which enables users to write fewer codes (actions and reducers), and enables a Json-path style for composing multiple reducers easily.
+Developed a library for Redux, which enables users to write fewer codes (actions and reducers), and enables a Json-path style for composing multiple reducers easily.

-I designed a tool that turn Google Sheet into a markup language
+Designed a tool that turn Google Sheet into a markup language

 ## Natural Language
 - **English**: business level